SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="creating-smartapp"></a>Adding a smartapp

-> Note that this functionality is depreciated and will be removed in future versions of the product.
+> This function is depreciated and will be removed in future versions of the product.

-To add a smartapp:

 - Click on "Add application".
 - Click on "Create legacy smartapp".